Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ### Appendix A: Technical Specifications
 ### Appendix B: Governance Constitution
-### Appendix C: Tokenomics Model
+### Appendix C: Financial Model

 ---

 *This whitepaper outlines the vision and implementation plan for the Pasifika Web3 Tech Hub as of May 2025.
 The project is under active development, and some details may evolve as the platform matures.*

-*Building a decentralized future rooted in Pacific traditions, powered by the PASIFIKA (PSF) token*
+*Building a decentralized future rooted in Pacific traditions*